RemTung/TobRFV-lineages-Heroku/README.md

    docker build --no-cache -t usher install/

    docker run -p 8000:8000 -v "{the directory you downloaded the program}\ToBRFV-lineages\public:/HOME/usher/data" -t -i usher /bin/bash
+    *If you are a Windows User, the above line must be run in PowerShell

 2. Rename the newly created docker container to "usher"

    docker rename <orignal_name> usher